Green peach aphids are notorious pests that can cause significant damage to various crops.

 4. Water Pressure

-This is a simple yet effective method for controlling small insect pests on plants.
+This method is a simple yet effective way to control small insect pests on plants.

 Just spray the affected plants with a strong jet of water.
-This dislodges the aphids from the plant, reducing their numbers.
+Doing so dislodges the aphids from the plants, reducing their numbers.

 Repeat this process regularly to keep aphid populations in check.